 - How domestic violence affected me, from sound sensitivity and eating disorders to low self-esteem and loneliness, unhealthy relationships, and codependent relationships

 I will also be writing about health problems, including cancer scares and suicide since my mom, her mom, and my father’s sister killed themselves.

 Why Christians May Not Like CLEvangelism

-Since CLEvangelism is a tell-it-like-it-is memoir, you’ll encounter swearing, violence, sex, and, once I reach the part about me feeling like Joseph, Job, and Jonah all rolled into one, my thoughts about God, which are not going to be, “Oh, how I love and praise you.”
+Since CLEvangelism is a tell-it-like-it-is memoir, you’ll encounter swearing, violence, sex, and, once I reach the part about me feeling like Joseph, Job, and Jonah all rolled into one, my thoughts about God, which are not going to be, “Oh, how I love and praise him.”
 I understand that Christians are supposed to guard their eyes and ears, so if swearing, violence, sex, and honest feelings affect you, this is not a blog you should read.